Recommendations for Single Page Applications

 Notify the user of updates inside the page #

-If the information is dynamically updated in the page (confirmation message, loading in progress, error display, etc.).
-It is important to have screen readers announce these changes.
+If some information is dynamically updated in the page (confirmation message, loading in progress, error display, etc., it is important to ensure that screen readers announce these changes.
 Several methods are available depending on the case:

 Move focus #

-On a classic website, when a user clicks on a link and a new page is displayed, the focus is automatically repositioned at the top of the page (on the body).
-So for users who navigate using the keyboard, just use the TAB key to move around the page.
+On a classic website, when a user clicks on a link and a new page is displayed, the focus is automatically moved to the top of the page (on the body).
+So, for users who navigate using the keyboard, just use the TAB key to move around the page.

 It is therefore important to make sure to move the focus via Javascript when necessary.
-Likewise if a modal dialog box is displayed on the screen, the focus must be positioned in the box when it appears and then replaced on the original element (a button for example) when it disappears.
+Likewise, if a modal dialog box is displayed on the screen, the focus must be positioned in the modal when it appears and then returned to the trigger element (a button for example) when it disappears.

 SPA are often used in web applications.
-The user sometimes has to deal with an interface that looks more like a native application than that of a website.
+Sometimes the user has to deal with an interface that looks more like a native application than a website.
 It is important to ensure that the different areas are correctly identified: navigation, content, search area, etc.

 If your application has specific areas, it is recommended to assign them a label so that they are quickly identifiable.
 For example using a <region> tag and an aria-label or aria-labelledby attribute.